NG-Hacks/ugahacks_2021/README.md

 * Integrate multiple APIs in one API call to make donating process concise

-* Transfer our UI design complished by NCR Design System Figma to Flutter application
+* Transfer our UI design accomplished by NCR Design System Figma to Flutter application

 * Make API calls in Flutter

 ## Accomplishments that we're proud of

-We came up the idea that build and implemted the project in such a short period.
-Although we met a lot of challenges and difficulties, finally we over came it by discussing in the group, searching online and consulting to the mentors.
-In the end each group member felt they gained a lot from the hackathon.
+We came up with the idea and implemented the project in such a short period.
+Although a lot of challenges and difficulties came up during the developing process, we overcame them shortly by discussing in the group, searching online, and consulting with the mentors.
+Plenty of new tools are introduced from the workshops and sponsors, we quickly got familiar with them and applied them to our project.
+As students, we are proud of our strong self-learning ability.
+In the end, everyone felt they gained a lot from the hackathon.

-Our application build the future by connecting small businesses to users and to the community.
-It can be generalized to organizations other than small businesses.
+In the project aspect, our application has the ability to build the future by connecting small businesses to users and to the community.
+It can be generalized to organizations other than small businesses thus has the potential to help the entire society.

 ## What we learned

 * NCR APIs and security using hashing

-* Retrieving useful informations using NCR APIs
+* Retrieve useful information using NCR APIs

 * Design and implement Restful API for a frontend application